Skip to contents

 #> === Hierarchical Prior Structure ===

-#> Instead of independent priors, we'll use a shared variance:
+#> Instead of independent priors per coefficient, we pool information through a shared scale:

 # Step 1: Declare tau as a parameter to be estimated